Factorizations of finite groups

 \section{Supersolvable and CLT groups}

 Let $G$ be a finite group of order $n$.
-If for each divisor $m$ of $n$ the group $G$ contains a subgroup $H$ of order $m$, then we say that $G$ has the property $CLT$.
-The concept of $CLT$ (the converse of Lagrange's theorem) groups was introduced by Bray \cite{Bray}.
-First examples of $CLT$ groups are finite nilpotent groups.
-Specifically, finite abelian groups and finite $p$-groups have the property $CLT$.
+If for each divisor $m$ of $n$ the group $G$ contains a subgroup $H$ of order $m$, then we say that $G$ has the $CLT$ property.
+The term \textit{$CLT$-group} (from “converse of Lagrange's theorem”) was apparently first introduced by Bray \cite{Bray}.
+Finite nilpotent groups provide basic examples of $CLT$-groups.
+In particular, finite abelian groups and finite $p$-groups have the $CLT$ property.

-Recall that a group $G$ is supersolvable if it possesses a finite normal series $\{e\}=H_0<H_1<\ldots<H_r=G$, in which each factor group $H_i/H_{i-1}$ is cyclic; all subgroups and factor groups of supersolvable groups are supersolvable; every finite nilpotent group is supersolvable (see \cite[Chap.
+Recall that a group $G$ is supersolvable if it has a finite normal series $\{e\}=H_0\leq H_1\leq\dotsm\leq H_r=G$ in which each factor group $H_i/H_{i-1}$ is cyclic.
+Equivalently, a finite group is supersolvable if and only if it has a normal series each of whose factors has prime order.
+Moreover, every subgroup and every factor group of a supersolvable group is supersolvable, and every finite nilpotent group is supersolvable (see \cite[Chap.
 10]{MHall}).

-The following lemma was proved by Deskins \cite{Deskins}.
-We give the proof of this lemma, which differs slightly from the proof given by Deskins.
+The "if" part of the following lemma has a long history.
+The result was first proved by Zappa in 1940 \cite{Zappa}, in response to a question of Ore \cite{Ore}, who had obtained a partial result.
+McLain \cite{McLain} proved the statement in 1957, and ten years later the same result was obtained by Deskins in \cite{Deskins}.
+See also Doerk \cite{Doerk}, who gives a new proof and notes, with reference to McLain, that the result was already known.